jeremiah-shaulov/office_spirit_mysql/README.md

 ![image](./readme-assets/sql-logger-1.png)

 The default logger truncates long queries to maximum 10,000 bytes, and long query parameters to 3,000 bytes.
-Also it shows not more than 100 lines of query SQL.
+Also it shows no more than 100 lines of each query SQL.

 This library allows you to provide your own custom logger.
 This can be any object that implements `SqlLogger` interface: